acceleratedscience/openad_service_utils/docs/api-reference.md

 | `url` | string | Yes | The `job_id` of the asynchronous job to retrieve. |

 **Response:**
-*   A JSON object containing the results of the job, or a status indicating that the job is still pending.
+*   A JSON object containing the status of the job.
+If the job is complete and the result is a file, the response will include a `download_url`.
+Otherwise, for JSON-based results, it will contain the result data directly.

 ---